Classroom Presentation on Diabetes for Elementary School Age Children

 Insulin has to enter the blood to work.
 The insulin would not work if it was swallowed, because it would get broken apart inside the stomach, just like your food gets broken up when you eat it.

-The book listed below may be helpful for those families and/or teachers who wish to discuss type 1 diabetes in the classroom.
+The book "Taking Diabetes to School" by Kim Gosselin may be helpful for those families and/or teachers who wish to discuss type 1 diabetes in the classroom.
 This book is appropriate for children ages 5-10 years old.
-Some families may choose to read just certain sections from this book to make it more appropriate for younger children or to more closely reflect your child's own experience.
-(Before purchasing, check with Joslin Child Development Team to see if there are FREE copies available).
+Some families may choose to read just certain sections from this book, or another children's book to make it more appropriate for younger children or to more closely reflect your child's own experience.